GameDevBox/Debugging-Manager/README.md

 Simple Debugging Manager to strip debug code automatically from release builds.

 ### ⚡How To Use:
-- Simply replace Debug with DebugLogsManager.
--
+- Download the Script and import it into your project, and simply replace "Debug" with "DebugLogsManager".

 📺 Watch the full tutorial on YouTube: https://youtu.be/CaZwqB0s2Ec